 “Crown of the Continent,” a physical map published by National Geographic, covers the northwest corner of Montana and areas of British Columbia and Alberta that are linked to it by mountain ranges.
 Of particular interest is the detailed information on cross-country skiing.
 Copies of the map are available at the Eureka Area Chamber of Commerce.
 Information on the map is also available online, where it is more extensive.

 “The Complete Stone Hill Climber’s Guide,” last updated in 2009, gives detailed descriptions of dozens of rock climbing sites around Lake Koocanusa.
 A copy is available at the Eureka Area Chamber of Commerce.
-The author may be reached by e-mail to firstname.lastname@example.org.
+Others may be found at Rocky Mountain Outfitters at 135 Main Street in Kalispell and Abayance in Rexford.
+The author sells single copies for $18.95 through firstname.lastname@example.org.

 “What to See and Do Near Eureka . . . ” is an oversized printout of information on hiking trails, biking, fishing and boating, and horseback riding.
 There is not much detail, but there are many unusual observations.
 Copies are available at the Eureka Area Chamber of Commerce.